-Principle 6: RESPECT WORKERS RIGHTS' AND WORKING CONDITIONS Protect workers' rights and ensure a safe and decent working conditions.
+Protect workers' rights and ensure safe and decent working conditions.

-CRITERIA INDICATOR

-CRITICAL NON-CRITICAL

-6.1 Any form of discrimination is prohibited 6.1.1.
-A publicity available non-discrimination and equal opportunity policy is implemented in such way to prevent discrimination based on ethnic origin, caste, national origin, religion, disability, gender, sexual orientation, gender identity, union membership, political affiliation or age 6.1.2.
-Evidence is provided that workers and groups including local communities, women, and migrant workers have not been discriminated against.
+Crite eria Indicator 6.1 Any form of discrimination is prohibited.
+6.1.1 (C) A publicity available non-discrimination and equal opportunity policy is implemented in such way to prevent discrimination based on ethnic origin, caste, national origin, religion, disability, gender, sexual orientation, gender identity, union membership, political affiliation or age.
+6.1.2 (C) Evidence is provided that workers and groups including local communities, women, and migrant workers have not been discriminated against.
 Evidence includes migrant workers non payment of recruitment fees.
-6.1.5.
-A gender committee is in place specifically to raise awareness, identify and address issues of concern, as well as opportunities and improvements for women.
-6.1.3.
-The unit of certification demonstrates that the recruitment selection, hiring access to training and promotion are based on skills, capabilities, qualities and medical fitness necessary for the jobs available.
-6.1.4.
-Pregnancy testing is not conducted as a discriminatory measure and is only permissible when it is legally mandated.
-Alternative equivalent employment is offered for pregnant women 6.1.6 There is evidence of equal pay for the same work scope.
+6.1.3 The unit of certification demonstrates that the recruitment selection, hiring access to training and promotion are based on skills, capabilities, qualities and medical fitness necessary for the jobs available.
+6.1.4 Pregnancy testing is not conducted as a discriminatory measure and is only permissible when it is legally mandated.
+Alternative equivalent employment is offered for pregnant women.
+6.1.5 (C) A gender committee is in place specifically to raise awareness, identify and address issues of concern, as well as opportunities and improvements for women.
+6.1.6 There is evidence of equal pay for the same work scope.